PhilippeChab/nwscript-ee-language-server/server/poc/tree-sitter/README.md

 All 662 repository tests pass against the replacement, including the installed standalone LSP tests and the native compiler corpus checks.
 Existing test expectations are preserved.
 Direct parser tests now call the syntax-document API, parse-count spies observe `parseContent`, and the package license assertion names the new runtime.

+The compiler-backed cases use the checked-in `compiler-language.nss`, so a clean checkout needs no ignored local API file or network download.

-The additional 158 parser checks also use the production implementation.
+The additional 161 parser checks also use the production implementation.
 They cover the existing index contract, incomplete declarations and strings, prototype parameters, struct fields, nested scopes and calls, Unicode/CRLF positions, incremental edits against fresh parses, document/version isolation, all 39 upstream corpus fixtures, grammar/runtime artifact consistency, and four Zed query files.
 Type checking and lint run for both packages.
 The standard-library regeneration check also matches the shipped JSON byte for byte.
 The headless Neovim client test passes against the packaged replacement.
 CI runs these checks on Windows, Linux, Intel macOS, and Apple Silicon; local validation is Linux only.

 ## Conformance and recovery audit